Ser o Parecer: Background and release

 "Ser O Parecer" was written and produced by Armando Ávila.
 It was released on 18 September 2006, as the lead single from their third studio album, Celestial.
 Its Portuguese version "Ser Ou Parecer" was released two days later, on 20 September, also as the lead single for the Brazilian market.
 The group performed the song live for the first time on October 8, during their concert in Rio de Janeiro, as part of their tour through Brazil, which was filmed and recorded and released on 2 February 2007 as their third live material, under the title Live in Rio.

 Composition and lyrics

 The song narrates a classic story of unrequited love; it is sung from the point of view of a girl who has fallen for a guy that never pays any attention to her.
 The lyrics of the song describe the girl's unsuccessful attempts to catch the guy's attention and "despertar el interés vacío", or "awaken the empty interest".
+The song is written in the key of D-flat major over a tempo of 176 BPMs.